jithusunny/jithusunny.github.io/content/posts/6-exploring-programming-paradigms.md

 Hmm, so it is Elixir vs. Flask vs. Express now!

-Then I also watched 2/3 of this video - [Why Isn't Functional Programming the Norm?] (https://www.youtube.com/watch?v=QyJZzq0v7Z4).
+Then I also watched 2/3 of this video - [Why Isn't Functional Programming the Norm?](https://www.youtube.com/watch?v=QyJZzq0v7Z4).
 I liked FP from the little haskell, Lisp I tried.

 Hmm, it's late.